vatlab/sos/doc/sos_format_v1.md

 * **Pre-input varialbes** will be defined before the processing of input files.
 It is possible to redefine `step_input` here.

-* The `input:` specification generates the following variables:
+* The `input` directive generates the following variables:
   * **`input`** (list of strings): selected input files.
 Depending on input options, step action might be executed multiple times with different set of `input` files.
   * **file label variables** (list of strings): Labels of files in `input` if `labels` option is defined.
   * **loop variables** (string): value of loop variables if `for_each` option is defined